ethereumnano-project/ethereumnano/README.md

 What is EthereumNano?
 ----------------

-EthereumNano is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+EthereumNano is a lite version using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 500k blocks
- - ~84 million total coins
+ - ~1 000 000 total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 1000 coins per block
- - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the EthereumNano client sofware, see http://www.ethereumnano.org.